hamzam2mhs/Game-Of-Life-Java/README.md

 To compile the program:
-1) Type the following command in commandprompt or terminal. javac HamzaMuhammadA3.java
+1) Type the following command in command prompt or terminal. javac GameOfLife.java
-2) Once the program is compiled then run it by typing java HamzaMuhammadA3
+2) Once the program is compiled then run it by typing java GameOfLife

 The program should run without any issues :)